WINA

 WINA (1070 AM) is a news/talk/sports formatted broadcast radio station licensed to Charlottesville, Virginia, serving Charlottesville and Albemarle County, Virginia.
-WINA is owned and operated by the Charleston Radio Group subsidiary of Saga Communications.
+WINA is owned and operated by Saga Communications, and operates as part of its Charlottesville Radio Group.

 History

 WINA was granted its license to broadcast on October 10, 1949; the station signed on soon afterwards as a 1,000-watt daytimer on 1280 kHz with a full service format.
 Behind WCHV, it was the city's second radio station.
 It was owned by Charlottesville Broadcasting Corp. and had studios at 4th and East Main Streets in downtown Charlottesville.
 In the earliest advertisements, the station was branded as "The WINA!", implying a pronunciation as the word "winner".
 In modern times, the station's callsign is pronounced phonetically.

 Network radio was still dominant in 1949, but there were no available networks with which to affiliate, and so WINA was to start entirely reliant on local programming.
 WCHV was affiliated with ABC, WJMA Orange was affiliated with Mutual, and CBS and NBC were available to some from WRVA and WMBG in Richmond, respectively.
 In 1951, it obtained a short-lived affiliation with the Liberty Broadcasting System.
 After LBS went under in 1952, WINA gained affiliations with Mutual and the Keystone Broadcasting System, a radio transcription network rebroadcasting major-network scripted programs to areas that lacked local affiliates.
 By then, the station had settled into a format of middle-of-the-road music, news, and scripted network programs.

 WINA changed frequencies twice during this period.
 In 1954, it moved to 1450 kHz and gained permission to commence night operation at 250 watts, reducing daytime power to match.
 Two years later, it moved to 1400 kHz in order to increase back to 1 kW during the day.

 In May 1957, Charlottesville Broadcasting merged with the James Madison Broadcasting Corporation, owners of WJMA.
 The combined entity was still known as Charlottesville Broadcasting Corp., and the stations were managed independently.
 The two stations joined NBC together on October 1, 1958.
 WJMA was sold off in April 1961.

 After eight years with NBC, WINA switched to CBS on October 30, 1966, an affiliation that lasts to the present day.
 This was concurrent with a change to 1070 kHz and another power upgrade to the current 5 kW day and night.